Skip to content

 export default function(context) {

-// Who is executing this code?
+// who executes this code?

 console.log('[middleware client], process.server', process.server, ', process.client=', process.client)

-// We retrieve the PHP session cookie
+// retrieve the session cookie PHP

 const phpSessionCookie = context.store.state.phpSessionCookie